base/base/docs/specs/plasma.md

 ## Overview

-Using Plasma mode means switching to an offchain data availability provider.
+Using [Plasma][vitalikblog] mode means switching to an offchain data availability provider.
-The protocol guarrantees availability with a challenge contract on L1 where users can challenge the availability of input data used to derive the chain.
+The protocol guarantees availability with a challenge contract on L1 where users can challenge the availability of input data used to derive the chain.
 Challenging an input commitment means forcing providers to submit the input data on chain to prove the data is available during a time period.
 We call the period during which any party